ON THIS PAGE

 The third overlay service option is the edge-routed bridging overlay, as shown in Figure 7.

 In this Ethernet service model, the IRB interfaces are moved to leaf device VTEPs at the edge of the overlay network to bring IP routing closer to the end systems.
 Because of the special ASIC capabilities required to support bridging, routing, and EVPN/VXLAN in one device, edge-routed bridging overlays are only possible on certain switches.
-For a list of switches that we support as leaf devices in an edge-routed bridging overlay, see Data Center Fabric Reference Design Hardware and Software Summary.
+For a list of switches that we support as leaf devices in an edge-routed bridging overlay, see Data Center Fabric Reference Design Supported Hardware Summary.

 This model allows for a simpler overall network.
 The spine devices are configured to handle only IP traffic, which removes the need to extend the bridging overlays to the spine devices.